From Orbit to Ground: Generative City Photogrammetry from Extreme Off-Nadir Satellite Images: Appendix Overview

 \section{Appendix Overview}

 In this appendix, we provide additional details and results to complement the main paper.
 Specifically, \cref{sec:impl} presents extended implementation details of our geometry and appearance pipelines, including the acquisition of satellite-based point clouds, the optimization of our Z-Monotonic SDF, and details for appearance modeling. \cref{sec:exp-settings} further describes the experimental settings, including dataset configurations, baseline setups, and evaluation metrics.
 Finally, \cref{sec:more-results} reports more extensive quantitative and qualitative results, ablation studies, and an additional application example that validate the scalability and robustness of our method.
+We additionally provide an extra comparison with mesh-recovery baselines under sparse satellite observations, a real-scene geometric evaluation using partial LiDAR, a visualization of the ground-view locations used in the main-paper qualitative results, and further analyses on UV atlas parameterization and input sparsity.